Reading Time: 4 minutes

 1) Lower Your Overall Calories

-If you were on the ketogenic diet, but you were still eating in caloric surplus guess what?
+If you were on the ketogenic diet, but you were still eating in a caloric surplus then guess what?
 You will not lose the body fat that you want to.

 You have to adhere to the rule of reducing your calories enough so that you are in a slight caloric deficit.